SERLatBTH/DJIMavic2ENTERPRISE/README.md

 ## Device's Functionalities and Features

 + Auto take off and auto landing.
-+ Fly up to 18 km, for 31 minutes with fully charged battery.
++ Maximum speed of 72 kph and maximum flight time 31 minutes with fully charged battery.
-+ Remote controlled using the controller in the box with range up to 8km
++ OCUSYNCTM 2.0: Remote controlled using the controller in the box with range up to 8km
 + Live View: streaming live video up to 1080p from the camera on board of the aircraft to the mobile app.
 + Video Recording: 4k, 2.7K, FHD video on the SDK card.
-+ Still photo: single shot, burst shooting: 3/5 frames, auto exposure bracketing (AEB)
++ Still photo: 12-megapixel, supports  2x  optical  zoom,  24-48  mm  lens
++ Omnidirectional Vision Systems
++ Infrared Sensing Systems
 + Obstacle Sensing.
-+ Intelligent Flight Modes : HyperLapse, ActiveTrackTM  2.0, QuickShot, Panorama, and Advanced Pilot Assistance Systems
++ Advanced Pilot Assistance System
++ AirSense
++ Password Protection
++ Attachable  Modular  Accessories:  M2E  Spotlight, M2E Beacon. and M2E speaker

 ## Safety Guidelines